-Comprehensive Care for Joint Replacement, universally called CJR, is the CMS Innovation Center's flagship mandatory bundled payment model and the longest-running mandatory CMMI bundle in Medicare history.
-CJR launched in 2016 in selected Metropolitan Statistical Areas (MSAs), and the Atlanta-Sandy Springs-Roswell MSA was included from the start.
+If you or a parent faces a hip or knee replacement at an Atlanta-area hospital, the way Medicare paid that hospital changed how the whole surgery is run.
+Comprehensive Care for Joint Replacement, universally called CJR, was the CMS Innovation Center's flagship mandatory bundled payment model and the longest-running mandatory CMMI bundle in Medicare history.
+CJR ran from April 1, 2016 through December 31, 2024 across eight performance years in selected Metropolitan Statistical Areas (MSAs), and the Atlanta-Sandy Springs-Roswell MSA was included from the start.
 For Atlanta-area hospitals exceeding the volume thresholds, including Wellstar Kennestone, Piedmont Atlanta, Piedmont Henry, Northside Atlanta, Emory University Hospital Midtown, Grady Memorial, and others, CJR fundamentally restructured how hip and knee replacement programs are operated.
-The model holds each participating hospital accountable for a 90-day episode beginning with the anchor admission and ending 90 days post-discharge, against a hospital-specific Target Price blended with a regional benchmark.
+The model held each participating hospital accountable for a 90-day episode beginning with the anchor admission and ending 90 days post-discharge, against a hospital-specific Target Price blended with a regional benchmark.
+CMS estimated CJR produced about $112.7 million in net Medicare savings while maintaining quality.
+CJR concluded December 31, 2024 and was succeeded by the mandatory Transforming Episode Accountability Model (TEAM), which began January 1, 2026.

-This guide explains how CJR works, who participates, how Target Prices and reconciliation operate, what CJR means for Atlanta-area beneficiaries and hospitals, and how CJR relates to BPCI Advanced and the upcoming TEAM mandatory model.
+This guide explains how CJR worked, who participated, how Target Prices and reconciliation operated, what CJR meant for Atlanta-area beneficiaries and hospitals, and how CJR relates to BPCI Advanced and its TEAM mandatory successor.

 The statutory and regulatory foundation

-CJR rests on a clear regulatory architecture distinct from most other CMMI models, implemented through formal rulemaking and codified in regulation:
+CJR rested on a clear regulatory architecture distinct from most other CMMI models, implemented through formal rulemaking and codified in regulation:

-• CY 2021 Final Rule: extended CJR beyond its original performance period.
+- CY 2021 Final Rule: extended CJR beyond its original performance period and carried the model through its final performance year, which ended December 31, 2024.

-CJR's foundation in formal rulemaking, unlike most CMMI demonstrations that operate through Participation Agreements alone, reflects its mandatory nature.
-Forcing hospitals to participate in a model requires the procedural protections of notice-and-comment rulemaking.
+CJR's foundation in formal rulemaking, unlike most CMMI demonstrations that operate through Participation Agreements alone, reflected its mandatory nature.
+Forcing hospitals to participate in a model required the procedural protections of notice-and-comment rulemaking.

 The CJR performance period